-- · register directly with ANZCA,

-- complete a registration form providing the required supporting documents which are listed on the form, and

-- pay the registration and course fees.
+- register directly with ANZCA, - complete a registration form providing the required supporting documents which are listed on the form, and - pay the registration and course fees within two weeks of the start date of the trimester.

 Approval of participants into the perioperative medicine course will be finalised by the Director of Professional Affairs (DPA) Assessor, and participants will be notified by the ANZCA administration team of the registration outcome.